billyblock/CRASH/README.md

 - Supports:
     - Background processes with: ```&```
     - Sequential commands with: ```;```
-    - Evironment Variable expansion and assignment.
+    - Environment Variable expansion and assignment.
     - Change Directory with: ```cd```
     - Script execution with: ```.(filename)```
-- Full implemention of GNU Realine
+- Full implementation of GNU Readline.
-- Startup config with .crash script
+- Startup config with .crash script.
 - Signal handling to terminate processes.

 ## Example

-A Project like this is best expirenced when treated like a sandbox.
-Try it out for your self!
+A Project like this is best experienced when treated like a sandbox.
+Try it out for yourself!

 ```
 CRASH-user /home/user$ mkdid